null

 How long do I need to keep kids and pets off the lawn after fertilizing?

 A good rule of thumb here is to allow 24 hours after rainfall or irrigation has watered in the fertilizer before letting kids or pets play on the lawn.
-So, for example, if you fertilize on Thursday and water or have rain on Friday, then on Saturday, you can let everyone release all of their pent-up energy out in the yard.
+So, for example, if you fertilize on Thursday and water or have rain on Friday, then you can let everyone release all of their pent-up energy out in the yard on Saturday.

 Can I use lawn fertilizer in the garden?

 While you technically could use lawn fertilizer in the garden, it's not ideal.
 That's because veggies and flowers have totally different needs from grass.
-Lawn fertilizer would still feed the garden plants, but they wouldn't achieve maximum growth and might grow more leaves at the expense of flowers and fruits since that's what lawn fertilizer is optimized for: growing lush, green leaves.
+Lawn fertilizer would still feed your garden plants, but they wouldn't achieve maximum growth.
+Plants fed with lawn fertilizer might grow more leaves at the expense of flowers and fruits since that's what lawn fertilizer is optimized for: growing lush and green.

 Another reason to avoid using lawn fertilizer in the garden is that many lawn fertilizers also contain ingredients meant to kill weeds.
 Guess what happens when you use those in your garden?
 That's right, both the weeds and the garden plants bite the dust.
 Your best bet?
 Keep lawn fertilizer in the lawn.